rustasync/team/src/task-model/exec.md

 impl ToyExec {
     pub fn run(&self) {
         loop {
-            // each time around, we grab the *entire* set of ready-to-run task IDs: let mut ready = mem::replace(&mut self.state_mut().ready, HashSet::new());
+            // Each time around, we grab the *entire* set of ready-to-run task IDs: let mut ready = mem::replace(&mut self.state_mut().ready, HashSet::new());

-            // now try to `complete` each ready task: for id in ready.drain() {
+            // Now try to `complete` each initially-ready task: for id in ready.drain() {
-                // note that we take *full ownership* of the task; if it completes,
+                // We take *full ownership* of the task; if it completes, it will
-                // it will be dropped.
+                // be dropped.
                 let entry = self.state_mut().tasks.remove(&id);
                 if let Some(mut entry) = entry {
-                    if let Async::WillWake = entry.task.complete(entry.wake.clone()) {
+                    if let Async::Pending = entry.task.poll(&entry.wake) {
-                        // the task hasn't completed, so put it back in the table. self.state_mut().tasks.insert(id, entry);
+                        // The task hasn't completed, so put it back in the table. self.state_mut().tasks.insert(id, entry);
                     }
                 }
             }

-            // we'd processed all work we acquired on entry; block until more work
+            // We've processed all work we acquired on entry; block until more work
-            // is available
+            // is available.
+If new work became available after our `ready` snapshot,
+            // this will be a no-op.
             thread::park();
         }
     }
 }
 ```

-The main subtlety here is that, in each turn of the loop, we `tick` everything
+The main subtlety here is that, in each turn of the loop, we `poll` everything
 that was ready *at the beginning*, and then "park" the thread.
 The
 [`park`]/[`unpark`] APIs in `std` make it very easy to handle blocking and
 waking OS threads.
 In this case, what we want is for the executor's underlying